murzhenkoms/Hebe/README.md

 # Hebe
-Hebe is a 6-th deeer
+Hebe is a 6-th deeeer